 Online registration opens August 1.
-Logon instructions will be sent to student guardians during late July or early August.
+Login instructions will be sent to student guardians in early August.
 Online registration includes updating contact and health information, bus registration, free and reduced lunch application, parent permissions, etc. Corvallis School District requires online (re)registration in August for every student, regardless of prior enrollment.

 Classes meet following an odd/even daily schedule.
 Bell schedules vary between odd/even days.
-You can find the bell schedule online or pick up a copy on the wall rack located outside the Main office or in the Counseling Center.
+You can find the bell schedules on our website or pick up a copy on the wall rack located outside the main office or in the Counseling Center.

 Computers and Electronic Devices

 CHS recognizes the right to free expression and the value of diversity, including diversity in dress and general appearance.
 The purpose of dress and grooming guidelines is to teach and uphold community standards, and create an inclusive environment to promote learning and support a professional approach to academics.
 Articles of clothing and accessories may not create a safety hazard to the individual student or others.
 This also applies to students participating in special activities.
-Wearing sunglasses in the building is not permitted unless health mandated.
-Neither masks nor complete face paint are allowed at school or school activities.
+Wearing sunglasses in the building is not permitted unless health-mandated.
+Non-medical use masks (i.e. costume masks) and complete face paint are NOT allowed at school or school activities.
 Specific guidelines may be found on the Student Conduct page.

 Excusing a Tardy

 Students are expected to be on time to each class.
-Students arriving more than 10 minutes late to class will be marked unexcused for the portion of the class.
+Students arriving more than 10 minutes late to class will be marked unexcused for that portion of the class.